aspose-slides/Aspose.Slides-Products/slides/en/net-core/_index.md

 <h2 class="h2title">Support For Office Open XML</h2>

-<p>Office OpenXML (OOXML) is the XML-based format that was introduced into Microsoft Office 2007.</p>
+<p>Office Open XML (OOXML) is the XML-based format that was introduced into Microsoft Office 2007.</p>

-<p>PresentationML (OOXML, PPTX) is the markup language used by Microsoft Office PowerPoint 2007 to store its documents.
-Aspose.Slides for .NET extensively supports creating, reading, manipulating and writing PresentationML documents.</p>
+<p>PresentationML is the presentation-specific markup language defined by Office Open XML (OOXML).
+PPTX files use an OOXML package that contains PresentationML parts.
+Aspose.Slides for .NET supports creating, reading, manipulating, and writing PresentationML content.</p>

 </div>-->
   </div>